evoffer/instrument-cluster-firmware/README.md

-# Round Instrument Cluster Firmware
+# Instrument Cluster Firmware

-## Update Note
+## Update Note for Round Instrument Cluster

 ### V1.4.26.101501R (20221015)
 1、Fix: High Beam Display is inaccurate after the car is update to v11.0 (2022.36) or above.